 Cut four pieces of plastic wrap which are approximately 11 inch by 11 inches.

 When you are ready to form the patties, use a silicone rice paddle or a large spoon which is slightly dampened with water to prevent sticking, mix the rice with the furikake.
-Divide rice into 4 portions.
-Using a scale may help you to proportion the rice more evenly (or you could use a small bowl or measuring cup to estimate volume instead).
+Use a 1-cup measure or preferably a scale to divide the rice into 4 equal portions.

-If think you can form the rice disks quickly (the rice should still be warm when you form it), then place each portion of rice on to a piece of plastic wrap.
-Otherwise place one portion of rice on a piece of plastic wrap and leave the remaining portions in your rice cooker if it has a “warm” setting or leave it in the rice cooker or pot with the lid on.
+If you can form the rice disks quickly (the rice should still be warm when you form it), then place each portion of rice on to a piece of plastic wrap.
+Otherwise place one portion of rice on a piece of plastic wrap and leave the remaining portions in your rice cooker (use the “keep warm” setting if it has it, otherwise just keep the lid on).